alexbfree/thesis/src/chapter-1.md

 > _**"What relationship do people want with their personal data?"**_ [[2.4](#RQ)]

 [Chapter 3](#chapter-3) describes the methodology used in this research, explaining first the constructivist ontology and pragmatist, individualist epistemology behind the approach [[3.1](#3.1)].
 Then, the choice of the dual-track participatory co-design research and embedded design and innovation work in line with a _Digital Civics_ agenda is explained [[3.2](#3.2)].
 The RQ is split into two—RQ1 and RQ2 [[3.3](#3.3)].
-Finally, the specific methods and techniques adopted in the research are explained and illustrated, including workshop activities, sentisation, stimuli and recruitment [[3.5](#3.5)].
+Finally, the specific methods and techniques adopted in the research are explained and illustrated, including workshop activities, sensitisation, stimuli and recruitment [[3.4](#3.4)].

 **Section II: Understanding Attitudes and Desires through Participatory Case Studies**